Yeah, yeah, I just have two more soundbites on this.

 He's showing how you combat this unfairness, this unequality, inequality, this injustice, whatever you want to call this.

-The media coverage versus Democrats versus Republicans, liberals versus the conservatives, how to balance it is.
+The media coverage versus Democrats versus Republicans, liberals versus conservatives, how out of balance it is.

-We're gonna come back and we're gonna start including your calls in all of this.
+We're going to come back and we're going to start including your calls in all of this.

-Tommy Yamas is one of the reporters who a couple of weeks ago said that Juanita Broderick's rape charges against Bill Clinton have been, quote, completely discredited.
+Tom Yamis is one of the reporters who, a couple of weeks ago, said that Juanita Broderick's rape charges against Bill Clinton have been, quote, completely discredited.

 And they haven't been discredited.